growilabs/growi-docs/docs/en/guide/features/page_layout.md

 ## 7. Left sidebar

-You can do the following actions：
+You can do the following actions:

 - View the page tree
 - View and edit custom sidebars
 - View the history of updates
-- View a list of tags and search pages by tag
+- View a list of tags and search pages by tags

 ## 8. Add tag button